 Using the CAASPP writing results as one metric, 54% of Coleman 3rd, 4th and 5th grade students scored 'near standard' and 29% scored below standard.
-Additionally, the staff has been looking for a better way to teaching writing as a skill to students for some time, trying to learn Lucy Calkins Writing program without a coach.
+Additionally, the staff has been looking for a better way to teach writing as a skill to students for some time, trying to learn Lucy Calkins Writing program without a coach.
 Furthermore, site leadership came to a consensus in the Spring of 2017 that we would pilot this program to see if we would see measurable gains with our students.
+Since then, the staff has fully adopted writing workshop as a teaching methodology.
+Writing has become a staff focus during monthly curriculum meetings, a focus during district learning and an area of focus for our site coach.
+Additionally since 2017, student writing has shifted.
+Students have began writing more, writing with a stronger voice and expecting to write daily in class.